mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 JWT=$(curl -X POST -u $MENDER_SERVER_USER $MENDER_SERVER_URI/api/management/v1/useradm/auth/login)
 ```

 !!!
 Replace `myusername@example.com` with your email address used to log in at the Mender server.
-If you are using self-signed certificates in a demo setup you may want to skip validation with the `-k` option (this is insecure).
+If you are using self-signed certificates in a demo setup you may want to skip validation with the `-k` option of `curl` (this is insecure).

 You should now have an API token you can use to call any of the [Mender server management APIs](../../apis/management-apis) in the `JWT` shell variable.

+!!!
+The `MENDER_SERVER_URI` and `JWT` shell varialbes will only exist in the current shell invocation by default, so make sure you use the same shell environment for the following interactions with the API.

 ### Make sure there are no existing authentication sets for your device

-If your device identity has previously connected to the Mender server it may be in `pending` or  `rejected` state, which may preclude us from successfully preauthorizing it.
+First make sure to power off your device, so it does not continuously appear as pending in your server.

+We recommend that you ensure there are no records of your device in the server; open the Mender UI, then go to *Devices* to see if it is there, then *Decommission* it.
-To make sure that the device is not in an existing authentication set, we check *both* the `admission` and `devauth` services for the identity of your device.
+Secondly, To make sure that the device is not in an existing authentication set, we check *both* the `admission` and `devauth` services for the identity of your device.

 In the same terminal, run the following commands: